chriszf/datascience/README.md

 ### Our Data
 For this exercise, we'll be using the [million song dataset](http://labrosa.ee.columbia.edu/millionsong/).
 There are indeed a million songs in this dataset (reflected in the 280gb download size).
 In the interest of practicality, we'll be using the 10,000 song subset, which still weighs in at a hefty 1.8gb _compressed_ file.
 You're gonna need a lot of room, so now's the time to delete all those movies you've downloaded and uninstall some games.
 The data comes in a mysterious new format called HDF5, which we'll be explaining shortly.

+We'll also need the some supplemental information, [the echo nest taste profile subset](http://labrosa.ee.columbia.edu/millionsong/tasteprofile), which includes user preference data which can be exploited for building a recommendation engine.

 ### Our Tools
 Our first tool of choice in the matter will be python.
 You'll need to install a version [appropriate for your system](http://docs.python-guide.org/en/latest/#getting-started), so take a moment to do that.
 You'll also need a working copy of [MongoDB](http://www.mongodb.org/) and [NumPy](http://stackoverflow.com/questions/11114225/installing-scipy-and-numpy-using-pip) as well.
-Get these installed,
+Get all of these installed and clone this repository to get started.

 Python is a great language for data science, it's not the fastest sprinter on the block, but it has a lot of tools that make the manipulation of large datasets less painful than they would be otherwise.
 NumPy is one of those.
 Python has long been used by the science community to deal with scientific data sets.
 Although the nature of the analysis in those situations tends to be different, both in terms of method and scale, usage of Python for data science is a natural extension of using it for traditional science.